-As the sun rises, the alms giving Luang Prabang in Laos takes place on the main street in the town centre.
-Buddhist monks in bright orange robes quietly leave the nearby temples in this UNESCO-listed Lao town and line up to collect their daily meals, offered by the locals and the tourists.
-In this article, you’ll be able to learn more about the almsgiving ceremony in Luang Prabang, as well as how to properly conduct yourself if you decide to attend.
-At the end of the post I’ve also included our experience and the truth about the ceremony today.
+As the sun rises, the alms giving ceremony in Luang Prabang takes place on the main street of this Lao town center.
+Buddhist monks in bright orange robes quietly leave the nearby temples in this UNESCO-listed town and line up to collect their daily meals, offered by the locals and the tourists.
+In this article, you’ll be able to learn more about the alms giving ceremony in Luang Prabang, as well as how to properly conduct yourself if you decide to attend.

 The ceremony, as mentioned, takes place every day at sunrise.
 There is no exact time, but expect it to start at around 5.30 to 6.30 am from March to October and from 6.00 to 7.00 am November to February.
 If you are Buddhist, then feel free to participate and contribute an offering.
 The offering is usually sticky rice, prepared by the locals or your hotel.
 Avoid buying sticky rice baskets from the street vendors selling along the monks’ route – it is exactly this kind of action that contributes towards the ceremony becoming such a tourist spectacle (more on this topic at the end of the article).